bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 configuration of groups and their relationship to products is done on the :guilabel:`Groups` and :guilabel:`Product` pages of the :guilabel:`Administration` area.
-The options on this page control global default behaviour.
+The options on this page control global default behavior.
 For more information on Groups and Group Security, see :ref:`groups`.